rahulsaipopuri/tic-tac-toe/Readme.md

 Win conditions include horizontal, vertical, and diagonal lines.
 The reset function clears the board and restores the initial state, but note that script.js has a bug: currentPlayer = '1' should be currentPlayer = 'X' in resetGame().

+Visit this link to check the web app - https://rahulsaipopuri.github.io/tic-tac-toe/